rokath/trice/docs/TriceUserGuide.md

     - Hint: It is possible to add `trice c ...` or `trice z ...`  as a post-compile step, so that you can check in your project sources without IDs.
 That is supported in v0.61.0 and later.
 This allows to use library sources with trices in different projects and the source code is not spoiled with IDs.
 - `trice` does not make any assumptions about the target processor - 8-bit to 64-bit, supports little and big endianness.
 - `trice` is compiler agnostic - it should work with any compiler.
-- The ARM µVision MDK is free downloadable and free usable for STM M0/M0+ MCUs, like the [`./examples/MDK-ARM_STM32F030R8_instrumented`](../examples/MDK-ARM_STM32F030R8_instrumented) project.
+- The vsCode is free downloadable and free usable, like the [`./examples/F030R8_inst`](../examples/F030R8_inst) project.
-  - Even if you do not have such hardware, you can download ARM µVision MDK and compile the [`./examples/MDK-ARM_STM32F030R8instrumented`](../examples/MDK-ARM_STM32F030R8_instrumented) project just to get started.
+  - Even if you do not have such hardware, you can download ARM µVision MDK and compile the [`./examples/F030R8`](../examples/F030R8) project just to get started.
-  - When adding or modifying `trice` macros inside [./examples/MDK-ARM_STM32F030R8_instrumented/Core/Src/main.c](../examples/MDK-ARM_STM32F030R8_instrumented/Core/Src/main.c) and recompiling you should see automatically changed ID numbers inside the code.
+  - When adding or modifying `trice` macros inside [./examples/F030R8_inst/Core/Src/main.c](../examples/F030R8_inst/Core/Src/main.c) and recompiling you should see automatically changed ID numbers inside the code.
 - The test folder contains also vsCode Makefile projects as examples.
+- You can use Trice also inside header files but when running `trice insert` as pre- and `trice clean` as post-compile step, all files including these headers will be re-compiled every time, what may be too time consuming.

 <p align="right">(<a href="#top">back to top</a>)</p>